-Cybercrimes continue to be among the fastest growing areas of federal criminal enforcement—and to pose one of the most significant threats to business and personal security.
-One need look no further than the seemingly daily news releases of the latest large-scale data breach to recognize that no one is immune to cybercrime.
+Cybercrimes continue to be among the fastest-growing areas of federal criminal enforcement—and pose one of the most significant threats to business and personal security.
+One needs to look no further than the seemingly daily news releases of the latest large-scale data breach to recognize that no one is immune to cybercrime.
 Estimates indicate that the global cost of cybercrime will top $2 trillion by 2019.
 In fact, cybercrime has been described as “the greatest threat to every profession, every industry, every company in the world.”

 All 50 states have computer crime statutes.
 At the federal level, the Computer Fraud and Abuse Act (“CFAA”) is the primary statute used to prosecute computer crimes.
 There are, however, a number of other criminal statutes that come into play.
 While not exhaustive, a list of some of the most important federal laws dealing with computer crimes includes:

 - 18 U.S.C. § 1029.
 Fraud and Related Activity in Connection with Access Devices

 - 18 U.S.C. § 1030.
 Fraud and Related Activity in Connection with Computers